 For most WiMAX networks, it is unlikely that the carriers would provision the IP transport based on the capacity of the WiMAX air interface.
 According to WiMAX forum, air interface built on 10 MHz channel with 2 × 2 MIMO can support peak downlink rate of 63 Mbps and peak uplink rate of 28 Mbps per sector.
 Assuming three sectors per BS, this would translate into close to 200 Mbps of backhaul transport for each BS.
 When we share the symbols 3:1 between DL and UL, it could provide data rates of 46 Mbps DL and 8 Mbps UL per sector.
 Even then it would require about 150 Mbps of capacity between BS and GW.
 Such a requirement would lead to an unmanageable backhaul cost, which might become a road block in the large-scale adoption of the WiMAX technology.

 Our contention is that the service providers will only provision based on the anticipated demand.
-For example, they might provision just enough capacity for voice calls, Mvideo calls, and few more Mbps for best effort.
+For example, they might provision just enough capacity for N voice calls, Mvideo calls, and few more Mbps for best effort.
 This would ensure that the initial cost of building the network is manageable, and as the users grow, more backhaul can be added to ensure acceptable QoS for the subscribers.